Moving from Mac to PC?

 We've helped a large number of our customers transition to PC and have put together a FAQ with the most common questions we receive.
 Ranging from migrating projects, alternatives to ProRes, or simply navigating the Windows UI; we can help you make the move from Mac to PC.

 Premiere Pro CC Workstation FAQ

-A: Depending on the selected hardware, our workstations do support 10-bit displays.
+Depending on the selected hardware, our workstations do support 10-bit displays.
 One method to do so is to use an NVIDIA Quadro video card, but we also list a number of Blackmagic Decklink cards that can be used for 10-bit HDMI/SDI 4K displays.
-Our compact system offers the Decklink Mini Monitor 4K (HDMI/SDI 4K out) and our standard system offers both the Mini Monitor 4K and the Decklink Sudio 4K 6G-SDI (HDMI/SDI 4K in and out).
+Depending on the ports you need, we currently offer both the Blackmagic Decklink Mini Monitor 4K and the Decklink Studio 4K 6G-SDI.

 - Performance improvements for RED footage in version 12.1.2?

 - NVIDIA GeForce vs AMD Radeon Vega

 - iMac Pro & Mac Pro vs PC Workstation

 We do not add a part to our product line unless we feel we can stand behind it.
 You can feel confident that any selection you make on our website is a quality product.

 By keeping inventory of our most popular parts, and maintaining a short supply line to parts we need, we are able to offer an industry leading ship time of 7-10 business days on nearly all our system orders.

 We make sure our representatives are as accessible as possible, by phone and email.
 At Puget Systems, you can actually talk to a real person!